 In this section, we explain how to adapt our approach for directed graphs.
 A \emph{$k$-labeled digraph} is a pair $(G,\lab_G)$ of a digraph $G$ and a function $\lab_G$ from $V(G)$ to $[k]$.
-Directed clique-width is also defined in \cite{CourcelleER93}, and it is based on the four operations, where the three operations of creating a digraph, taking the disjoint union of two labeled digraphs, and relabeling a digraph are the same, and the operation of adding edges is replaced with the following: \begin{itemize} \item For a labeled digraph $G$ and distinct labels $i,j\in [k]$, add all the non-existent edges from vertices with label $i$ to vertices with label $j$ (so we do not add edges of both directions altogether). \end{itemize} A \emph{directed clique-width $k$-expression} and \emph{directed clique-width} are defined in the same way.
+Directed clique-width is also defined in \cite{CourcelleER93}, and it is based on the four operations, where the three operations of creating a digraph, taking the disjoint union of two labeled digraphs, and relabeling a digraph are the same, and the operation of adding edges is replaced with the following: \begin{itemize} \item For a labeled digraph $G$ and distinct labels $i,j\in [k]$, add all the non-existent arcs from vertices with label $i$ to vertices with label $j$ (so we do not add arcs of both directions altogether). \end{itemize} A \emph{directed clique-width $k$-expression} and \emph{directed clique-width} are defined in the same way.
 A \emph{directed Hamiltonian cycle} of a digraph $G$ is a directed cycle containing all the vertices of $G$.
-The \textsc{Directed Hamiltonian Cycle} problem asks, for a given digraph $G$, whether $G$ contains a directed Hamiltonain cycle or not.
+The \textsc{Directed Hamiltonian Cycle} problem asks, for a given digraph $G$, whether $G$ contains a directed Hamiltonian cycle or not.

-With the same approach, we can show the following.
+With a similar approach, we can show the following.

 \begin{theorem} There exists an algorithm that, given an $n$-vertex digraph $G$ and a directed clique-width $k$-expression of $G$, solves \textsc{Directed Hamiltonian Cycle} in time $n^{O(k)}$. \end{theorem}